-The course setter must make the clue sheets
+The course setter must make the control descriptions

 for the courses.
-Generally, the clues will use standard orienteering
+Generally, the descriptions will use standard orienteering

 terminology but be written in English.
 If international symbols are

-used on clue sheets, they should be used only on Orange and advanced courses.
+used on descriptions, they should be used only on Orange and advanced courses.

-Copies of these clue sheets need to be made unless they are printed on the maps.
+Copies of these descriptions need to be made unless they are printed on the maps.

 flags in such a way that it will facilitate placing the controls in the